sleepingkingstudios/incunabulum/collections/_adventures/wellspring/05-dream-lanterns.md

     slug: euphemia-underbough
     details: |
       Euphemia advised the Silverstone Players on faery magic.
+  - name: Jasmine Dreamthistle
+    slug: jasmine-dreamthistle
+    details: |
+      Jasmine lead House Dreamthistle along with her twin brother Jasper.
+She fought the Silverstone Players but was defeated, escaping with her brother.
+  - name: Jasper Dreamthistle
+    slug: jasper-dreamthistle
+    details: |
+      Jasper lead House Dreamthistle along with his twin sister Jasmine.
+He fought the Silverstone Players but was defeated, using his magic to escape with his sister.
   - name: Margritte Gramont
     details: |
       Wife of a local shipping magnate.
 Verity interviewed Margritte about her new Dream Lantern.